17 Feb Hibernation Tactics at North Pond

 Many of the birds, dragonflies, and butterflies of North Pond migrate for the winter.
 We await their triumphant return in the spring.
 Until then, we enjoy the birds that do stick around for winter such as the cardinal, golden finch, and chickadee.
 They survive the winter by eating native plant seeds.
 Bird feeders also help these species last all winter.
 Canadian geese, seen at the Pond year-round, are typically migratory birds; however, geese tend to lose their instinct to migrate around well-populated areas like Lincoln Park.
 The open water at North Pond and consistent food provided by park goers help the geese stay all winter.
 There is no push for them to migrate.

-Our restoration efforts help keep the habitat around North Pond healthy for these resident animals.
+Our restoration efforts help keep the habitat around North Pond healthy for these resident animals (and will add more native plants near the shoreline to deter more geese).
 Native prairie gardens provide food, shelter, and nesting materials that help make winter a little easier for these critters.
 Learn more about our North Pond restoration plan and how we plan to enhance this important place for all: https://lincolnparkconservancy.org/north-pond-restoration/